Topological phases of bosons with local parity coupling on a dimerized lattice: Introduction

-{\textit{Introduction---}} The recognition that phases of matter can be classified by topology, rather than by symmetry breaking alone, has profoundly reshaped our understanding of quantum systems.
+The recognition that phases of matter can be classified by topology, rather than by symmetry breaking alone, has profoundly reshaped our understanding of quantum systems.
 Topological phases exhibit robust properties such as quantized responses and protected boundary modes that remain stable against local perturbations~\cite{HasanKane2010,QiZhang2011}.
 Originally crystallized in the context of the quantum Hall effect~\cite{Laughlin, TKNN}, these ideas have since permeated condensed-matter and cold-atom physics, motivating the search for minimal lattice models in which topological mechanisms can be identified.

+A particularly important class of topological states is formed by symmetry-protected topological (SPT) phases~\cite{Senthil}.
+These are short-range-entangled phases that remain distinct from trivial states as long as certain protecting symmetries are preserved.
+Unlike intrinsically topological phases, SPT phases do not possess topological order but are characterized by symmetry-protected boundary phenomena.
+Their classification in one dimension is now well established through symmetry-based approaches~\cite{PhysRevB.84.195145,PhysRevB.87.155114,doi:10.1126/science.1227224,PhysRevB.84.235128,Pollmann,PhysRevB.85.075125}.

-In one dimension, the Su--Schrieffer--Heeger (SSH) model~\cite{SSH, SSH_PRB} provides the paradigmatic example.
-It describes fermions hopping on a dimerized chain and realizes a symmetry-protected topological (SPT) phase, distinguished from a trivial insulator by chiral and inversion symmetries and manifested through robust zero-energy edge states~\cite{Asboth_2016, Ryu_2010}.
+The Su--Schrieffer--Heeger (SSH) model~\cite{SSH,SSH_PRB} provides the paradigmatic example of an SPT phase in one dimension.
+It describes fermions hopping on a dimerized chain and realizes a topological phase distinguished from a trivial insulator by chiral and inversion symmetries and manifested through robust zero-energy edge states~\cite{Asboth_2016,Ryu_2010}.
 Beyond its original realization in polyacetylene, the SSH model has been implemented across a wide range of platforms, including photonic lattices~\cite{Photonic1,Photonic2,Photonic3,Photonic4, J_rg_2024}, cold atoms in optical superlattices~\cite{Atala_2013,Lohse_2015,Nakajima_2016,Leder_2016}, Rydberg-atom arrays~\cite{de_L_s_leuc_2019}, semiconductor nanolattices~\cite{Le_2020}, momentum-space lattices~\cite{Momentum_space,Momentum_space2}, mechanical systems~\cite{Mechanical}, electrical circuits~\cite{Liu2022,Lee2018}, and superconducting qubits~\cite{Liu_2025}.